CurtinIDS/fireballs/README.md

 ### Generating synthetic datasets

 A dataset of background images containing no transient objects must be provided to generate a synthetic dataset for training the model.
-Create the folders `synthetic/source` within the `data` directory and copy the background images to the source folder.
+Create folders `[SYNTHETIC_DATASET_FOLDER]` and `[SYNTHETIC_DATASET_FOLDER]/source` within the `data` directory and copy the background images to the `source` folder.

 Modify variables in `create_dataset.py` to adjust how the dataset is created:
 * `TRAINING_SAMPLES`